-- Restart school from a withdrawal status; or - Obtain an official transcript.
+• Restart school from a withdrawal status

 Appeals to this policy may be made to the Campus President/Director in writing.
 The Campus President/ Director will notify the student in writing regarding the outcome of the appeal.

 Academic Units of Credit